 An analysis of survey respondents and data collected in the 2020 citizen engagement process is attached in the 2020 Public Engagement Report.
-There were no public comments during the scheduled public hearing.
+Several local service providers expressed support the priorities identified by the City.

 6. Summary of comments or views not accepted and the reasons for not accepting them